 You mean Lane’s mom won’t allow her impressionable, innocent, very hormonal teenage daughter to go on dates until she’s old enough to handle the (sometimes bad) consequences?
 You mean she will restrict TV time and prioritise homework?
 You mean she is a regular strict parent who wants her instructions to be respected because teenagers sometimes don’t understand these things as well as adults do?
 Why I’m shocked.

 Every other opinion of Mrs. Kim online reads “abusive mom.”
 And I’m not saying she’s always right but if you’re calling a mom on Gilmore Girls abusive, shouldn’t it be Lorelai?
 I’m convinced the woman has been trying to kill Rory since she was born.
-She raised her in a potting shed because her parents were slightly controlling, dumped the only teacher who was nice to Rory in a hostile school, and continues to pump caffeine, sugar and cheese into her growing daughter without once throwing in a vegetable.
+She raised her in a potting shed because her parents were slightly controlling, dumped the only teacher who was nice to Rory in a hostile school, and continues to pump caffeine, sugar and cheese into this growing child without once throwing in a vegetable.
 If Lorelai weren’t a pretty girl with a witty mouth, this would be a crime show.